Space-coww/I-need-help-please/README.md

-Caused by: java.lang.ArrayIndexOutOfBoundsException: Index 0 out of bounds for length 0 and idk where tf the errors are from, it happens when i do runClient (im not that good at coding)
+Caused by: java.lang.ArrayIndexOutOfBoundsException: Index 0 out of bounds for length 0 and idk where tf the errors are from, it happens when i do runClient (im not that good at coding) oh yeah and this is minecraft mod (forge)